File Naming

 Enter letters or numbers of your choice.

-• By selecting [Input mode], you can change the input mode.
+- By selecting [], you can change the input mode.

-• To delete single characters, select [Erase] or press the Erase button.
+- To delete single characters, select [] or press the button.

-• Use the Quick control dial 1 or Quick control dial 2 dial or Multi-controller to select a character, then press SET to enter it.
+- Use the or dial or to select a character, then press to enter it.